Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 write_qmod(qmod, "link_monitoring")

-2. Generate a parameterized Quantum Circuit
+2. Generating a Parameterized Quantum Circuit

-synthesize
+Simply synthesize

-our Model and view the QAOA circuit (ansatz) used to solve the optimization problem:
+the model and view the QAOA circuit (ansatz) used to solve the optimization problem:

 from classiq import show, synthesize